 November 2010.
 CPAMO held its third Town Hall in partnership with CAPACOA.
 With close to 50 people in attendance, this Town Hall included dance performances by the Collective of Black Artists, Ipsita Nova and Kaha:wi Dance Theatre.
 A keynote address was provided by Governor-General Award-winning poet George Eliot Clarke and two workshops were held with presentations in these workshops provided by Shahin Sayadi (Artistic Director One Light Theatre,Halifax), Jeanne Holmes (Chair, CanDance Network) and Sandra Laronde (Artistic Director, Red Sky Performance) which was CPAMO’s second workshop on audience development;

 January 2011.
 CPAMO convened its fourth workshop on audience development.
-Held at Markham Theatre, this full day session built on the previous ones and provided an opportunity for presenters and performers to discuss common issues and concerns related to staging performances by Aboriginal and ethno-racial artists.
+Held at Markham Theatre, this full day session built on the previous ones and provided an opportunity for presenters and performers to discuss common issues and concerns related to staging performances by Indigenous and racialized artists.
 This workshop involved presentations by general managers of performing arts venues who discussed what presenters need to do to set up a season’s schedule, the criteria and methods they use to select performances and how performers can build a relationship with presenters.
 A number of performers also made presentations on how their companies create their work, the influences (traditional, modern, contemporary) on their work and how it fits into Canadian culture today.

 March 2011.
 CPAMO’s fifth in a series of workshops focusing on audience development was held in partnership with the University of Toronto Scarborough Campus Cultural Pluralism in the Arts Program.
-It focused on audience engagement studies, results and ongoing work in building audiences from diverse communities, particularly Aboriginal and ethno-racial.
+It focused on audience engagement studies, results and ongoing work in building audiences from diverse communities, particularly Indigenous and racialized.
 The session involved presentations by Creative Trust, Creative Mosaics (Scarborough Arts Council), the Neighbourhood Arts Network (Toronto), CCI/CPAMO, Kashedance and Menaka Thakker,

 Values and Benefits Initiative.
-In partnership with CCI, CPAMO is developed a sample study of Aboriginal and ethno-racial audiences.
+In partnership with CCI, CPAMO is developed a sample study of Indigenous and racialized audiences.
 Working with Sampradaya Dance Creations, Kaha:wi Dance Theatre, the Arts and Events Planning Office of the University of Toronto Scarborough Campus, Modern Times Theatre and danceImmersion, CCI will educate CPAMO volunteers who will then interview audience members from each of these arts organizations.
 Following the interviews, the data will be analyzed and a creative summit held with each of these organizations to discuss the sample’s findings and next steps.

 June 2011.
 Workshop on Toolkit to Promote Pluralism in the Arts.
 To capture these experiences and others, CPAMO is developing a toolkit for presenters and artists to refer to as they move forward with implementing the knowledge, values and new approaches they have learned to embrace cultural pluralism in the arts.This toolkit will address issues related to the following areas: